-26. How is realizable pay computed?
+24. How is realizable pay computed?

 ISS' estimated calculation of "realizable pay" for the CEOs of S&P 1500 companies includes the cash and benefit values actually paid, and the value of any amounts "realized" (i.e., exercised or earned due to satisfaction of performance goals) from incentive grants made to any CEO during the last three fiscal years, based on their value as of the end of the measurement period.
 Equity grants made during the measurement period that remain on-going as of the end of the period (i.e., not yet earned or forfeited) will be revalued using the company's stock price at the end of the most recent fiscal year.

-If there were multiple CEOs over the measurement period, then granted and realizable pay calculations will include compensation received by all CEOs over the period.
+If there were multiple CEOs over the three-year measurement period, then granted and realizable pay calculations will include compensation received by all CEOs over the period.
 A departed CEO's pay (excluding any grants forfeited) will be valued as of his/her termination date.
 Realizable pay requires at least three years of disclosed CEO pay.
-If less than three years of CEO pay is available, the realizable pay chart will be excluded.
+If less than three years of CEO pay is available, the realizable pay chart will not be displayed.
+Also, effective for Feb.
+1, 2025 meetings and later, the realizable pay chart will not be displayed for companies that have experienced multiple (two or more) CEO changes within the measurement period.